ONEcampaign/imf-reader/README.md

 from imf_reader import sdr
 ```

-Read allocations and holdings data
+Read allocations and holdings data.

 ```python
 sdr.fetch_allocations_holdings()
 ```
 SDRs holdings and allocations are published at a monthly frequency.
-The function fetches the latest data available.
+The function fetches the data for the latest month available.

 To retrieve SDR holdings and allocations for a specific month and year, eg April 2021, pass the year and month as a tuple